Unit Corporation [UNT] Holding Strong: What’s pushing it?

 Unit Corporation [NYSE:UNT]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Unit Corporation [UNT] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Unit Corporation [UNT] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
 On average, stock market experts give UNT an Underweight rating.
-The average 12-month price forecast for this stock is $0.17, with the high estimate being $1.00, the low estimate being $0.50 and the median estimate amounting to $1.00.
-This is compared to its latest closing price of $0.19.
+The average 12-month price forecast for this stock is $0.27, with the high estimate being $1.00, the low estimate being $0.50 and the median estimate amounting to $0.75.
+This is compared to its latest closing price of $0.28.

 Fundamental Analysis of Unit Corporation [UNT]